junaid9211/study-notes/head-first-git/learning-tips.md

 # Getting the most out of your brain

+The faster and effective way of learning is to do **anything that increases the brain activity** below are some great methods to get started.

 ## 1. Slow down
 The more you understand the less you have to cram.
 Don't just read the book, stop and think about the topics.